Introduction to Phasors and Their Role in Electrical Metering

 How to Calculate the Full Load Ampacity of a Transformer

-Knowing how to calculate the full load ampacity of a transformers is a very important calculation to have in your bag of tricks as a meter technician.
+Knowing how to calculate the full load ampacity of a transformer is a very important calculation to have in your bag of tricks as a meter technician.
 Here I want to show you how to do the calculation as well as provide why you want to calculate the full load ampacity of a transformer.
 Finally, I will show you how you can use the calculation to troubleshoot a transformer-rated metering installation.

 How to calculate the full load ampacity of a Transformer